 9. Turkey Mediterranean Coast Beaches

 The Turkish Mediterranean coast is 1.6 thousand kilometers long, with hundreds of beaches.
 The Antalya Gulf resorts are the most popular among holidaymakers.
 Taking a rest here can be as calm or busy as desired.
 Firstly, Adalar is the beach of the Twin Rocks, which is located inside Antalya’s Karaalioglu Park and is one of the most picturesque sites on the coast.
 Secondly, the beaches of Beldibi resort, 15 kilometers from Kemer, entice guests with their quantity of beach hotels, accessibility, and stunning sceneries.
 Beach Park is a large recreational beach near Konyaalti.
 You may reach there from Konyaalti or the Antalya Museum.
-Near the second entrance is a bus stop and a parking area.
+Near the second entrance are a bus stop and a parking area.
 Kemer’s primary beach lies north of Turkiz Mania’s yacht dock.
 Moonlight Beach is south.

 The whole shoreline is lined by Mediterranean flora.
 Antalya’s port is Kemer, 42 kilometers away.
-The Konyaalti Beach lies near the Taurus Mountains, west of Antalya.
+Konyaalti Beach lies near the Taurus Mountains, west of Antalya.
 The 8 km long and 50 m broad shoreline is accessible from 5 Konyaalti micro districts.
 Along the coast are a promenade and the Akdeniz motorway.
 Across the street from the beach are hotels and restaurants.
 West of Konyaalti, a spectacular mountain vista emerges.
 Mermerli is Antalya’s oldest paid city beach, situated in a tiny stone bay near the Old City.

 Moonlight Beach is located south of Kemer’s Turkiz Marina, near Central Beach.
 It’s a short stroll from any place in the city.
 Also, Moonlight received a blue flag for cleanliness.
 Tekirova Beach is 12 kilometers from Kemer in Antalya province.
-From Antalya, take the scenic roadway between mountains and the sea.
+From Antalya, take the scenic roadway between the mountains and the sea.
 Additionally, the Turkish Riviera’s Cleopatra Beach is named after Egypt’s last Hellenistic Queen.
 Finally, Belek’s primary beach is one of the Turkish Riviera’s greatest jewels.

 What are the Famous Meals of the Mediterranean Coast of Turkey?